thefinalcutbg/DinoDent/INSTALL.md

 # How to build:

 # Building on Linux or MacOS
 Use the included Qt pro file.
 It is configured to use the Homebrew directories for dependencies.
-As for LimeReport - it is configured to link the library statically (revisit the path to LimeReport source in the *.pro file)
+As for LimeReport - it is configured to link the library statically (revisit the path to LimeReport source in the *.pro file).
+The build is tested under Qt 6.5 and OpenSSL 3.

 # Building on Windows